rbabu98/Data_Wrangling_Projects_and_Tasks/README.md

 # Data_Wrangling_Projects_and_Tasks
 Compilation of All Homeworks and Exams for QBS 181 Data Wrangling.

+Exercises) Contains 8 files related to exercises done in both SQL and R concerning patient data/enrollment/implmentation of API keys

 Project_1 ) Contains files related to Homework 1 done in SQL.
 Homework 1 involved the reframing of patient data to add new columns grouping by enrollment, age, & gender.

 Project_2 ) Contains files related to Homework 2 done in R. Homework 2 involved the merging of data tables to articulate phone call data of patients.